6 Minute Read

 Home Runs and Cheers - Suplizio Field

-There’s no better way to celebrate the 4th than by enjoying America’s favorite past time.
-The Grand Junction Jackalopes are playing four straight days of baseball leading up to the 4th at Suplizio Field.
-For all four games, the 1st through the 4th of July, they play against the Northern Colorado Owlz.
+There’s no better way to celebrate the 4th than by enjoying America’s favorite pastime.
+The Grand Junction Razorback Suckers are playing four straight days of baseball including on the 4th at Suplizio Field.
+For all four games, the 2nd through the 5th of July, they play against the Tucson Saguaros.
 You won’t want to miss the special Independence Day game.
 Once the sun goes down, the sky over the stadium lights up with a dazzling display of fireworks.

 Family-Friendly Fourth — Lincoln Park Pool & Outdoor Activities